ATinnon/PLC-Programming/Lab Exercises (RSLogix 500 pro & Codesys).md

 ## Exercise 6 (RSLogix 500 pro)

-Create a program that correctly accounts for any sensor bounce on input I:0.0 on PLC 141.225.164.170.
+Create a program that correctly accounts for any sensor bounce on input I:0.0.
 Be able to correctly count 4 drops of the paddle/bar.

 <img width="1287" height="438" alt="image" src="https://github.com/user-attachments/assets/5698e75c-214e-4586-9df5-f75d9967f08c" />